bo0ts/mango/doc/source/python/frames.rst

 Frames
 =======
-All positioning and orienting of objects in Mango is done via a Frame object, an instance of the class Core.Frame, which represents a particular frame of reference.
+all positioning and orienting of objects in Mango is done via a Frame object, an instance of the class Core.Frame, which represents a particular frame of reference.
 All frames are positioned and oriented relative to a global frame of reference that defines the coordinate system used by all